sydasif/python-book/docs/source/ch-01/Intro.md

 # Introduction to Network Automation

 There is a significant change in the networking industry which is driving networking engineers and organizations to adopt the concepts and ideas of network programmability and automation.
-To cater for the need for organizational competitiveness, it is highly recommended that networking professionals learn the scripting languages and protocols as required new skill sets.
+To cater for the need for organizational competitiveness, it is highly recommended that networking professionals learn the scripting languages and protocols, as required for a new skill set.

 ## Introduction to Python